Brass for Brass is a free competition that you can enter to support your local band.

 We hope you enjoy the chance to win some brass for your brass!

 The lucky winner will receive a year's free membership of BBE for their chosen band (up to the value of a single band membership renewal, currently £100), along with a personal prize of a £25 Band Supplies voucher and an individual subscription to BrassPass.tv.
 The runner-up will receive a year’s individual subscription to British Bandsman online magazine.
+If your band wins a second time, the membership prize of £100 will be donated to Brass for Africa.

 A big thank you to our partners who make the competition possible.